 The Scholastic Art & Writing Awards are the nation’s longest-running and most prestigious recognition program for creative teens in grades 7–12.

 National Medalist art and writing is displayed during the annual Art.Write.Now.
-National Exhibition in New York City.
+National Exhibition.
 Last year the exhibit was on display at the Sheila C. Johnson Design Center at Parsons School of Design at The New School and at Pratt Institute’s Pratt Manhattan Gallery.
 We also hold ongoing exhibitions at the U.S. Department of Education through the Art.Write.Now.DC program.
 In addition, selections from the Art.Write.Now.
 National Exhibition are displayed in cities across the U.S. as part of the Art.Write.Now.Tour.

 National Student Poets